Icelk/dotfiles/README.md

 > Right, almost forgot, I use **Arch Linux**

+Removing the Nvidia packages, tweaking the Xorg config and changing the [ucode](https://wiki.archlinux.org/index.php/Microcode) should be enough to make it vendor agnostic.

 ## macOS

 Lately, I've had to start using macOS.
 A branch named `macos` is available in this repo for other macOS users.
 It uses `homebrew` for managing packages.